How to use adjustable and large curly brackets in LaTeX?

 A backslash must be used before denoting a curly bracket.

-Adjustable size of curly bracket
+Adjustable size of curly brackets

 \documentclass{article}